M365-Consultant/EntraID-Group-Cleanup/README.md

   - The time in MINUTES, for how long a user should remain in the group (maximum is your Audit-Log retention!)
 - $mailMode -> This controls the mail behavior.
 Enter the mode you want without using '
   - 'always' - sends a mail on every run
-  - 'changes' - sends a mail only if a user has been removed from a group
+  - 'removal' - sends a mail only if a user has been removed from the group
+  - 'members' - sends a mail aslong as there are members in the group
   - 'disabled' - never send a mail
 - $mailSender
   - The mail-alias from which the mail will be send (can be a user-account or a shared-mailbox)